aws-amplify/amplify-js/docs/media/tutorials.md

           excerpt: 'A step-by-step tutorial for learning how to build a cloud-enabled mobile app with React Native and AWS Amplify.<br/><b>30 min to complete</b>'
           cta: Read more
           url: '/media/tutorials/building-react-native-apps'
+        - title: Serverless Ionic 4 apps with AWS Amplify
+          excerpt: "Learn to build a cloud enabled 'Notes App' with Ionic 4 and AWS Amplify <br/><b>45 min to complete</b>"
+          cta: Read more
+          url: '/media/tutorials/building-ionic-4-apps'
         - title: Building Serverless Mobile Applications with React Native & AWS
           excerpt: 'Learn to build fully serverless & backendless mobile applications with AWS Amplify and React Native.<br/><b>12 min read</b>'
           cta: Read more